puzzle/ansible-training/content/en/docs/12/05/_index.en.md

 ```

 To write isolated unit tests we will need some of the utilities introduced in the Ansible Community Documentation.
-First we need to address the question how can i control with what arguments my module will be called in the unit test.
+First we need to address the question of how we can control which arguments our module will be called with in the unit test.

 The `set_module_args` function from the documentation can be used to set the arguments that will be passed to the module: